Grom-perso/STSAFE-A120_examples_dev/Documentation/resources/Markdown/01_STSAFE-A120_Product_description/STSAFE-A120_How_to_use_STSAFE-A120_SPL05/STSAFE-A120_How_to_use_STSAFE-A120_SPL05.md

 # Getting Started with STSAFE-A120 SPL05 Generic Sample Profile {#STSAFE-A120_How_to_use_STSAFE-A120_SPL05}

-This section summarizes the mandatory steps and key information to start using the STSAFE-A120 device configured with the SPL05 generic sample profile .
+This section summarizes the mandatory steps and key information to start using the STSAFE-A120 device configured with the SPL05 generic sample profile.

 Detailed profile description is available on [www.st.com](https://www.st.com/resource/en/application_note/an6053-stsafea120-spl05-generic-sample-profile-description-stmicroelectronics.pdf)

 ## Overview of SPL05 Profile

 The SPL05 profile provides a flexible, secure configuration of the STSAFE-A120 device, suitable for a wide range of applications.
 Key features include:

 - **Preprovisioned NIST P-256 private key (Slot 0)** associated with a unique X.509 leaf certificate stored in User NVM Slot 0.
   This certificate is compatible with Amazon JIT and Microsoft Azure and attested by the ST root CA.
 - **Four additional private key slots (Slots 1-4)** available for asymmetric cryptography use cases.
 - **Four provisionable public key slots** for external entity authentication.
 - **Sixteen provisionable symmetric key slots** for symmetric cryptography.